Remembrance of the Daleks: Filming and effects

 The director, Andrew Morgan, wanted to improve upon his last effort, Time and the Rani (1987).
 Feeling that the script was worth it, extra money was put into the production.
 However, production went over-budget by £13,000, and as a result Morgan was barred from directing for the programme again.
 Filming took place in April 1988.
 St John's School in Hammersmith was used as Coal Hill School.
 The Kew Bridge Steam Museum in Brentford was used as the I.M.
 Forman junkyard.
 Filming at this location was occasionally interrupted by a radio traffic news helicopter circling overhead.
 John Nodes Funeral Service in Ladbroke Grove, London was used for the funeral parlour the Doctor retrieves the Hand of Omega from, and the graveyard where he buries the Hand is Willesden Lane Cemetery.
 The cemetery filming was attended by some Doctor Who fans who came to watch.

 For the levitating Dalek, a scaffolding was built over the stairs, and the Dalek prop was placed in a tray that was hoisted up by a rail-mounted trolley.
 Two of the six Renegade Daleks were reused props from the 1960s.
 Imperial Daleks were built with bigger wheels that would roll easier on location.
 Aaronovitch expected the Dalek ship to be cheap-looking and achieved with colour-separation overlay, and was surprised when a model ship was constructed and "landed" with the help of a crane.
 For the final battle sequence between the Renegade and Imperial Daleks, the BBC Effects Department's pyrotechnics were so loud and the explosions so realistic that the London Fire Brigade was dispatched to the scene by local residents who feared that an IRA bomb had gone off.
-McCoy recalled that after the first explosions, a number of car alarms in the neighborhood went off, and the emergency services drivers were surprised when they arrived to see Daleks coming at them from out of the smoke.
+McCoy recalled that after the first explosions, a number of car alarms in the neighbourhood went off, and the emergency services drivers were surprised when they arrived to see Daleks coming at them from out of the smoke.
 The junkyard gate was part of ITV's storage facility, and the pyrotechnics not only destroyed it for the effect of the Special Weapons Dalek blowing it up, but also smashed windows in the nearby building.
 A thermal imaging camera was used for Dalek perspective shots.

 Post-production

-The first episode begins with a cold open, the second serial to have a specially-shot pretitles sequence after Time and the Rani (1987), though Castrovalva (1982) began with a reprise of Logopolis (1981) and The Five Doctors (1983) featured a clip from The Dalek Invasion of Earth (1964) before the title sequence.
+The first episode begins with a cold open, the second serial to have a specially-shot pretitles sequence after Time and the Rani (1987), though Castrovalva (1982) began with a reprise of Logopolis (1981) and "The Five Doctors" (1983) featured a clip from The Dalek Invasion of Earth (1964) before the title sequence.
 Remembrance's cold open features a shot of the Earth with audio clips from 1963, including John F. Kennedy's American University speech and Martin Luther King Jr.'s "I Have a Dream" speech.
 Other clips from the early 60s were planned but did not make the final cut.
 Many songs from the time period can be heard in the background during several scenes in the serial.